physrisk/website-source/articles/2014/v-gontis-triumph-penn-effect-europe.md

 check theories of international macroeconomics seeking to explain Penn effect.

 ![Fig. 2: Penn effect.
-Scatter plot of Europian countries in the plane (LOGGDPpercapitaPPS, LOGPriceLevel).]({static}/uploads/2014/penn-effect-europe-en.jpg "Penn effect.
+Scatter plot of European countries in the plane (LOGGDPpercapitaPPS, LOGPriceLevel).]({static}/uploads/2014/penn-effect-europe-en.jpg "Penn effect.
 Scatter plot of Europian countries in the plane (LOGGDPpercapitaPPS,